 Check Redhat version with uname command

-We will use uname command, which is used to print our redhat system information such as kernel version and release name, network hostname, machine hardware name, processor architecture, hardware platform and the operating system.
+We can use uname command to check Redhat version.
+This command is used to print our redhat system information such as kernel version and release name, network hostname, machine hardware name, processor architecture, hardware platform and the operating system.

 Linux taurus-a-1.com 4.18.0-305.el8.x86_64 #1 SMP Thu Apr 29 08:54:30 EDT 2021 x86_64 x86_64 x86_64 GNU/Linux